Investigators are trying to determine the cause of a head-on train crash in southern Italy in which 23 people were killed.

 They are focusing in particular on the antiquated telephone alert system used to advise station masters of trains running on the single track.

-Recovery operations using a giant crane and rescue dogs continued to remove the mangled debris after the two commuter trains slammed into one another in the Puglia region just before noon on Tuesday.
+Recovery operations using a giant crane and rescue dogs continued throughout the night and into today to remove the mangled debris after the two commuter trains slammed into one another in the Puglia region just before noon on Tuesday.

-After visiting the crash site between the towns of Andria and Corato, Premier Matteo Renzi declared it an “absurd” tragedy and vowed to investigate fully.
-His transport minister was due to brief parliament later last evening.
+After visiting the crash site between the towns of Andria and Corato, Premier Matteo Renzi declared it an "absurd" tragedy and vowed to investigate fully.
+His transport minister was due to brief parliament later on Wednesday.

 Union leaders and railway police blamed human error, noting that that particular stretch of track did not have an automatic alert system that would engage if two trains were close by on the same track.